galeraga/3D-semantic-parsing/README.md

 So the S3DISDataset4Segmentation will use the contents of the sliding windows folder to get both the **input data** and **labels**

-### Discarding non-movable classes for segmentation
+#### Discarding non-movable classes for segmentation

-The original S3DIS dataset comes with some non-movable classes (structural and clutter defined above), one possible strategy is to train the model withouth any of those points.
+The original S3DIS dataset comes with some non-movable classes (structural and clutter defined above).

+In order to make the model learn faster and better, only the movable objects have been taking into account for semantic segmentation.
 The hypothesis is that removing this information will allow the model to focus on the target classes and prevent it from focusing on classes that are not of interest.

 ![image](https://user-images.githubusercontent.com/104381341/178322532-8e1e77e2-0ad8-4673-a685-bda9f3718932.png)

-### Sliding windows for segmentation
+#### Sliding windows for segmentation

 To train room segmentation, we divide each room into sections of specific dimensions, and output only the points inside said section separately from the others.